Dorsa-amiri/Ball-and-Beam/README.md

    Two straight 11-hole brackets were attached between the beam and gearbox.
 Nuts were tightened using spring washers, and ±15° beam rotation was tested.

 6. **Sensor Placement**
    The HC-SR05 ultrasonic sensor and MPU6050 IMU were installed near the beam’s centerline.
+The ultrasonic was mounted with electrical tape, not flush against the beam.

 7. **Electronics Wiring**
    Cables were connected to the Arduino Uno, and the motor was powered separately using a 7.4 V Li-ion battery.